 Even artists used the mountainside escape as a retreat.
 And that’s what was happening in room No. 388 when songwriting husband-wife duo Felice and Boudleaux Bryant checked-in in 1967.
 According to legend, the couple was working on a collection of slow country songs for Archie Campbell and guitarist Chet Atkins.
 One afternoon, the Bryants got bored with the ballads, and decided to pen something fun and fast as a temporary diversion.
 The song they came up with, though, made history: This is where “Rocky Top” was born.

 The Gatlinburg Inn’s rich history makes it a landmark for locals and a favorite place for visitors.
 You can book a night in the Rocky Top Room, No. 388, to stir your own creative juices or just celebrate Tennessee life in one of the Inn’s other unique room arrangements.

 The Gatlinburg Inn is located at 755 Parkway in Gatlinburg.
-For more information about the historic hotel, including reservations and accomodations, check out www.gatlinburginn.com or call (865) 436-5133.
-You can explore more about the Gatlinburg Inn’s diverse history here.
+For more information about the historic hotel, including reservations and accomodations, check out their website or call (865) 436-5133.